vespolina/syncer/README.md

 Example usage

 ```
-// Create a new manager and manage persistency in memory
+// Create a new manager and persist data in memory
 $syncManager = new SyncManager(new SyncMemoryGateway(), new EventDispatcher(), $this->logger );

 // Instantiate your own service adapter, for example to the ZOHO api